ChrisAnd1998/rpimusicplayer/README.md

 This project sets up a Raspberry Pi 4 or 5 as a music player with a touchscreen interface.
 It supports: CD-ROM, USB (Any file VLC can play) and internet radio.
+Can be controlled from other devices when going to the ip address of the pi in your browser.
 Follow the steps below to install and configure your system.

 <img src="https://github.com/user-attachments/assets/7daa227f-ea62-4a52-bf86-147d5c465a90" width="200">